dwyl/learn-nightwatch/README.md

 and list them _explicitly_ in `package.json` so it's _clear_ to everyone viewing/using the project _exactly_ which version is required to run the tests. </small>

+### Configuration

+Once you've installed `nightwatch`, you will need to create a configuration file.
+_Some_ Nightwatch tutorials use a `nightwatch.json` file, this is good for the most _basic_ cases but if you want to use variables in your configuration we _recommend_ using a `.js` file; specifically called `nightwatch.conf.js`.

+> One of our favourite things about using a `.js` file is the ability to add _comments_ in the file.
+This makes it _much_ easier for new people to _understand_ what's going on.

 #### Selenium (_Web Driver_) Standalone Server